CICD-Demo/restapis/demo/README.md

 Steps 3 and 4 need to be performed only once - after the plugin has been installed, it will be available on any subsequent runs of Forge.

 On step 5, answer _yes_ to all the the questions concerning patches.
-Deployment to JBoss AS7 is optional.
+Deployment to JBoss EAP 6 or AS7 is optional.

 ## Building TicketMonster